How to Wear Engagement Ring and Wedding Band: Is There a Right Way?

 That means:

-💍 Wedding band (bottom) + Engagement ring (top)
+Wedding band (bottom) + Engagement ring (top)

 3. What Finger Does an Engagement Ring Go On?

 This tradition goes all the way back to ancient Rome.
-They believed this finger contained the vena amoris, or “vein of love,” that ran straight to the heart.
-(Science has since proved otherwise, but the romance lives on.)
+They believed this finger contained the vena amoris, or "vein of love," that ran straight to the heart.
+Science has since proved otherwise, but the romance lives on.

 TL;DR:

-Engagement ring → left hand, ring finger
+- Engagement ring → left hand, ring finger

-Wedding band → same finger, worn closer to the palm
+- Wedding band → same finger, worn closer to the palm

 4. The Rule for Engagement Ring and Wedding Band: Is There One?

-There’s traditional etiquette, sure.
-But no one’s coming to take your rings away if you break the “rules.”
+Yes — and no. There's traditional etiquette, sure.
+But no one's coming to take your rings away if you break the "rules."

 Let's lay out the options: